Film industry in Hamilton, Ontario: Film studios

 three state-of-the-art media production studios, podcasting facilities, recording and vlogging studios, alongside editing suites, office spaces, and events venue.

-In December 2019, Hamilton Film Studios (commonly known as HFS) was opened at 400 Wellington St. North in downtown Hamilton by friends and filmmakers Zach Zohr, Graham Purdy and Ken Woychesko.
+In December 2019, Hamilton Film Studios (commonly known as HFS) opened at 400 Wellington St. North in downtown Hamilton by filmmakers Zach Zohr, Graham Purdy and Ken Woychesko.
 The studio supports all film from Hollywood productions to indie movies, music videos to commercials.
-HFS also has a location in Dundas, a retail store in Hamilton (which caters to filmmakers) and an abundance of top notch rental gear and location support.
+HFS also has a location in Dundas, a retail store in Hamilton (which caters to filmmakers) and offers equipment rentals and location support.
 It has helped to reinvigorate the film scene in Hamilton and has been praised for inserting a true film vendor in the city.

 Film list

 The following is a partial list of films and television programs shot in Hamilton, Ontario, and their release dates: